 Origins of Our Immunization Work From the mid ’70s to the present, we have focused upon health and nutrition needs of low-income pregnant and postpartum women, infants and children who are participants of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 Learn more about WIC here>>

 The federal WIC program’s efforts have never involved immunization.
-But from 1989 to 1991, when we were managing a number of WIC centers, a measles epidemic severely and disproportionately impacted the children of South Los Angeles, highlighting their vulnerability to vaccine-preventable disease.
+But from 1989 to 1991, when we were managing a number of WIC offices, a measles epidemic severely and disproportionately impacted the children of South Los Angeles, highlighting their vulnerability to vaccine-preventable disease.

 In 1993 we began to address the need for improved immunization coverage among our WIC participants.
 Over time we refined our approach.